 There were no significant challenges associated with operating the demonstration during this quarter.
 The state continued to conduct eligibility renewals, as discussed above under the heading of "Resumption of Annual Eligibility Reviews."

 Key Achievements During the Quarter

-During the quarter, the state obtained approval of a key demonstration amendment while also continuing to expand the availability of TennCare services to eligible Tennesseans by covering more benefits and enrolling new populations.
+During the quarter, the state extended coverage to more pregnant women while also continuing to expand the availability of TennCare services to eligible Tennesseans by covering more benefits and enrolling new populations.